Skip to main content

 PART I - NAVIGATING YOUR JOURNEY: Critical tools and resources for immigrant families

 Are you aware of the ongoing problem of racism in the United States, particularly as it relates to immigrants?
-The Migration Policy Institute reports that 14% of immigrants in the United States live at or below the poverty line, meaning that their family income is below the official poverty threshold of $27,500 for a family of four with two children in 2021.
-In comparison, 13% of people born in the US live in poverty.
-The numbers don't lie - poverty rates among immigrants in the US are off the charts, and it's not just a coincidence.
-In Washington, D.C., the capital of the United States of America, the federal poverty threshold for a family of four as of 2023, according to the US Department of Health and Human Services , is only $30,000 which breaks down to around $7,500 per person in the family, per year.
-But that's just the beginning of the problem.
-Immigrants often get stuck at the bottom rung of the economic ladder, held back by systemic racism and xenophobia.
-It&#
+14% of immigrants in the United States live below the poverty line, compared to 13% of native-born Americans.
+This means that an immigrant family's income is below the official poverty threshold of $27,500 for a family of four with two children.
+Immigrants in the United States face higher rates of poverty than native-born Americans, even after controlling for factors such as education and work experience.
+This is due in part to racism and discrimination, which can make it difficult for immigrants to find good-paying jobs, access housing and healthcare, and participate fully in society.
+But this is just the beginning of the problem.
+Immigrants often get stuck at the bottom of the economic ladder, held back by systemic racism and xenophobia.
+For example, according to the U.S. Bureau of Labor Statistics, the median annual earnings of White employed persons were $72,705 in